probcomp/cgpm/README.md

   not analysis, time.

 - Subsampling, where each model is responsible for a subset of data from an overlapping partition of the overall dataset.

-Multiprocessing.
+- Multiprocessing for analysis.
+Distributed?

 - Several DistributionGpms for the different MML data-types, not just Normal and Multinomial.